Understand the Documents Before You Invest

 Immigration Lawyers

-Immigration lawyers cannot provide invetment advice - but clients still need independent due diligence on the offerings they are considering.
+Immigration lawyers cannot provide investment advice - but clients still need independent due diligence on the offerings they are considering.

-Offering Analysis provides a neutral, document-based due diligence resource that immigration lawyers can confidently refer clients to during the EB-5 evaluation process.
+Offering Analysis provides a neutral, document-based due diligence resource that immigration lawyers can refer clients to during their EB-5 evaluation process.

 The report examines capital structure, JCE revenue projections and underlying assumptions, job creation methodology, repayment terms, and cross-document consistency — giving counsel and their clients a structured, independent analysis before committing capital.